directus/directus/docs/reference/sdk.md

 ## TypeScript

 If you are using TypeScript, the JS SDK requires TypeScript 3.8 or newer.
-It will also improve the development experience by providing relevant changes to your data that is done by Directus.
+It will also improve the development experience by providing relevant information when manipulating your data.

 For example, `directus.items` will accept an user data type which allows for a more detailed IDE suggestions for return types, sorting and filtering.